 There are many different options and styles one has these days.
 It’s more important you get the right size then the options and style can be shopped for last.

-If you are one of the lucky ones out there who need an above ground pool liner because your pool is in need of one.
+If you are one of the lucky ones out there who needs a new pool liner because your pool is in need of one.
 Then there are some things you must know before you swipe that debit card.

-The Biggest misconception about above ground pool liners could leave you light in your pocket.
+The Biggest misconception about pool liners could leave you light in your pocket.
 Buying the same size liner for your size pool can be a huge mistake.

 You always want to measure and inspect your pool before you even talk about patterns and which attachments are best for your pool.
 Without this measurement your chances of having a successful liner change is reduced greatly.